ArshanAlam/experimental/education/designing-data-intensive-applications/chapter-06.md

 <br/>

+#### Three main ways
 1. Allow clients to contact any node.
 If that node coincidentaly owns the partition to which the request applies, it can handle the request directly; otherwise, it forwards the request to the appropriate node, receives the reply, and passes the reply along to the client
 2. Send all request from clients to a routing tier first, which determines the node that should handle each request and forwards it accordingly.
-This routing riwe does not itself handle any requests; it ownly acts as a partition-aware load balancer
+This routing tier does not itself handle any requests; it only acts as a partition-aware load balancer
 3. Require that clients be aware of the partitioning and the assignment of partitions to nodes.
 In this case, a client can connect directly to the appropriate node, without any intermediary.

 ![Figure 6-7](images/figure-6-7.png)

 <br/>

-* Many distributed systems rely on a seperate coordination service such as ZooKeeper to keep track of this clister metadata
+* Many distributed systems rely on a seperate coordination service such as ZooKeeper to keep track of this cluster metadata
 * Each node registers itself in ZooKeeper, and ZooKeeper maintains the authoritative mapping of partitions to nodes
 * Other actors (such as routing tier, clients, etc. can subscribe to this information in ZooKeeper)
 * Whenever a partition changes ownership, or a node is added or removed, ZooKeeper notifies the routing tier so that it can keep its routing information up to date